Mo-Badawi/Software-Quality-Assurance/ShiahbVet Manual Testing Project/README.md

-# 🐾 ShihabVet.com – Software Quality Assurance Project
+# 🐾 ShihabVet.com – Manual Testing Project

 This repository contains the **manual Software Quality Assurance (SQA) deliverables** for the **ShihabVet.com** e-commerce platform.
 The goal of this project was to ensure the quality, reliability, and usability of the website before launch by performing structured testing activities.